 Need Help?
 Give us a call.

-1 (800) 345-3452
+1 (800) 386-3372

 One of the only things this article can’t tell you is what kind of business to start.
 That depends on what you’re passionate about, what you’re good at, and what suits the community you’re looking to serve in Alaska and beyond.

-If you choose to incorporate, you can get the necessary paperwork from the Department of Commerce, Community, and Economic Development—Division of Corporations, Business, and Professional Licensing.
+If you chose to incorporate, you can get the necessary paperwork from the Department of Commerce, Community, and Economic Development—Division of Corporations, Business, and Professional Licensing.
 Here are some Business Structure FAQs put out by the state of Alaska if you have more questions.

 You might also need a permit depending on your industry and your municipality.
 Check with your local municipality to see what permits are required for certain businesses, such as food and beverage or building and construction.

 If this sounds overwhelming, the Alaska SBDC has a “Hiring Your First Employee Tool” to walk you through the process.
 This is also a good time to consider any other small business insurance you may need to operate your business in Alaska.

 You’ll also need to budget responsibly and accurately to make sure you can pay your new employees.
 And speaking of a budget…

 This should be covered in your business plan for starting a business in Alaska, but once your company actually starts to take shape and can start conducting business, it’s more than likely that you’ll need sources of startup funding.

 Your first stop should be one of Alaska’s Small Business Development Centers, which are located across the state in places like Anchorage, Fairbanks, Juneau, Homer, Ketchikan, Soldotna, and Wasilla.
 The SBDCs can help you find financing options for starting a business in Alaska.

-As mentioned throughout the article, there are steps to this process that can be done easily and on your own, especially if your business isn’t under federal oversight.
+As mentioned throughout the article, there are steps to starting a business in Alaska that can be done easily and on your own, especially if your business isn’t under federal oversight.
 But perhaps you want some help in keeping things straight.

 Just as this article can’t decide what kind of business you should open, it also can’t run your business for you.
 You’ll have to decide how to best reach customers, how much to spend on your website, how to interact with people on social media and review sites, whether this location or that is best for seeing high foot-traffic, and all the other variables that go into whether a business is a success or failure.